Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Troy vs. Texas State College Football Odds, Plays and Insights

-The Troy Trojans (3-3, 0-0 Sun Belt) are 7.5-point favorites when they visit the Texas State Bobcats (2-3, 0-0 Sun Belt) in a Sun Belt matchup on Saturday, October 16, 2021 at Jim Wacker Field at Bobcat Stadium.
-The contest has an over/under of 49.
+The Troy Trojans (3-3, 0-0 Sun Belt) visit the Texas State Bobcats (2-3, 0-0 Sun Belt) on Saturday, October 16, 2021 in matchup between Sun Belt rivals at Jim Wacker Field at Bobcat Stadium.
+Texas State is a 7.5-point underdog.
+The point total for the contest is set at 48.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.